thi-ng/umbrella/packages/wasm-api/tpl.readme.md

 ${pkg.description}

-This package provides a the following:
+This package provides the following:

+1. A small
+[`WasmBridge`](https://docs.thi.ng/umbrella/wasm-api/classes/WasmBridge.html)
-1. A small, generic and modular [`WasmBridge`](https://docs.thi.ng/umbrella/wasm-api/classes/WasmBridge.html) class as interop basis and much reduced boilerplate for hybrid JS/WebAssembly applications.
+class as generic interop basis and much reduced boilerplate for hybrid JS/WebAssembly applications.
 2. A minimal core API for debug output, string/pointer/typedarray accessors for 8/16/32/64 bit (u)ints and 32/64 bit floats.
 Additionally, a number of support